 Changes to this policy will be made in the light of new developments, emerging disciplines and evolving trends.
-It will be reviewed overall with academic staff on a regular basis to ensure that it continues to reflect the priorities of the University.
+It will be reviewed overall with staff on a regular basis to ensure that it continues to reflect the priorities of AFBI.